June In The Vegie Patch + Greenhouse

 winter missions

 I’m not the only one who loves winter.
-Some legumes are good with it and so are alliums, brassica’s, chard, endive, parsley and all manner of leafy greens.
+Garlic, onions, all the brassica’s, chard, endive, parsley and all manner of leafy greens love winter too.
 Salads and beetroot survive it, but very slowly so if you live in cooler places, best get them under cover from now on in.

 Sow